-Severity Description Individuals Disability

-level weight

-Diagnosis Has pain, nausea, fatigue, weight loss and 1,001 0.288

-and high anxiety.

-primary

-therapy

-Controlled Has a chronic disease that requires 30,417 0.049

-phase medication every day and causes some

-worry but minimal interference with daily

-activities.

-Metastatic Has severe pain, extreme fatigue, weight 1,609 0.451

-phase loss and high anxiety.

-Terminal Has lost a lot of weight and regularly uses 129 0.540

-phase strong medication to avoid constant pain.

-The person has no appetite, feels

-nauseous, and needs to spend most of the

-day in bed.
+Severity level Description Individuals Disability weight Diagnosis and primary therapy Has pain, nausea, fatigue, weight loss and high anxiety.
+683 0.288 Controlled phase Has a chronic disease that requires medication every day and causes some worry but minimal interference with daily activities.
+46,796 0.049 Metastatic phase Has severe pain, extreme fatigue, weight loss and high anxiety.
+1,583 0.451 Terminal phase Has lost a lot of weight and regularly uses strong medication to avoid constant pain.
+The person has no appetite, feels nauseous, and needs to spend most of the day in bed.
+102 0.54